Moduli spaces of sheaves via affine Grassmannians

-\begin{remark} We will only consider nondegenerate filtrations, because these are the ones relevant for stability.
-For the rest of the article we will sometimes omit the adjective ``nondegenerate". \end{remark}

-For any unstable point $p$, a filtration $f$ of $p$ is called a Harder-Narasimhan filtration if $\nu(f) = M^{\nu}(p)$.
-If $\nu$ defines a $\Theta$-stratification, then every unstable point admits a Harder-Narasimhan filtration that is unique up to pre-composing with a ramified covering $\Theta_k \to \Theta_k$.
-If $\nu$ only defines a weak $\Theta$-stratification, then the existence and uniqueness of a Harder-Narasimhan filtration holds after passing to a finite purely inseparable extension of the defining field of the point.
+We say that $\nu$ defines a (weak) $\Theta$-stratification if: 1) every unstable point has a Harder-Narasimhan filtration that is unique up to pre-composing with a ramified covering $\Theta \to \Theta$; and 2) $\cM_{\leq c}$ are open substacks of $\cM$ coming from a (weak) $\Theta$-stratification such that the (weak) stratum $\mathfrak{S}_c \subset \Filt(\cM_{\leq c})$ is an open and closed substack of Harder-Narasimhan filtrations $f$ with $\nu(f)=c$.
+If $\nu$ defines a $\Theta$-stratification, then the Harder-Narasimhan filtration of any point is defined over the field of definition of that point, but if it is only a weak $\Theta$-stratification, the Harder-Narsimhan filtration might only be defined over a finite purely inseparable field extension.